everking/resume/blog/2022-04-14-welcome/index.md

 I started my career writing firmware code using assembler language that was literally burned into the chip to deploy to handheld computer.

-Since then, I'd beed working on databases, desktop applications, systems management coding, and literally all aspects of web development.
+Since then, I'd been working on databases, desktop applications, systems management coding, and literally all aspects of web development.

 Essentially, I do what needs to be done.